-Particulars Financial Outflow for Compounding of TDS default - suo motto by the assessee Financial Outflow for Compounding of TDS default detected by the Department Interest u/s 201(1A) 36 lakhs 36 lakhs Likely levy of penalty u/s 221 100 lakhs 100 lakhs Compounding of Offence Compounding Fee 48 lakhs 72 lakhs Compounding charges 9.80 lakhs 12.2 lakhs Total outflow on account of TDS default of INR 100 Lakhs 193.80 lakhs 220.2 lakhs Total outflow in % on account of TDS default of INR 100 Lakhs 193.80% 220.00%
+Particulars Financial Outflow for Compounding of TDS Financial Outflow for Compounding of TDS

+default - suo motu by default detected by the

+the assessee Department

+Interest u/s 201(1A) 36 lakhs 36 lakhs

+Likely levy of penalty u/s 221 100 lakhs 100 lakhs

+Compounding of Offence

+Compounding Fee 48 lakhs 72 lakhs

+Compounding charges 9.80 lakhs 12.2 lakhs

+Total outflow on account of TDS default of INR 193.80 lakhs 220.2 lakhs

+100 Lakhs 133.00 lakii3 ZZU.Z IdKIIS

+Total outflow in % on account of TDS default of INR 100 Lakhs 193.80% 220.20%

-10. Thus, a failure to deposit TDS of INR 100 lakhs within prescribed time limit but paid after 24 months can result into monetary implications to the tune of INR 193.80 Lakhs or more depending on the period of default, whether it is subsequent occasion for compounding, etc. Also as these payments are not allowed as a deduction for Income tax purposes, the effective cost is much higher.
+10. Thus, a failure to deposit TDS of INR 100 lakhs within prescribed time limit but paid after 24 months can result into monetary implications ranging from ~ INR 193 to 220 lakhs depending on the period of default, whether it is subsequent occasion for compounding, etc. Also as these payments are not allowed as a deduction for income tax purposes, the effective cost is much higher.